binarykisu/university_projects/statistical_methods_projects/mc_boarding_sim/READ_ME.md

 ## Introduction

 This project is one from my statistical methods university courses, but it is generally a popular, practical, and thought-provoking problem that is good for improving one's coding skills.
-This exercise has been worked through by using Monte Carlo methods to examine the boarding of passengers onto an Airbus A320 (seen in the image below).
+This exercise has been worked through by using Monte Carlo methods to examine the boarding of passengers onto an Airbus A320 ([like this one](https://www.seatguru.com/airlines/Finnair/Finnair_Airbus_A320.php)).

 ## The goal